College Prep: Planning for a Healthy Semester

 Mental health

-Even if they aren’t seeing anyone, the stress of a college workload, communal living and being away from home can spur students to seek counseling for the first time.
+The stress of a college workload, communal living and being away from home can spur students to seek counseling for the first time.
 Mental health counseling is another service readily offered at most colleges and universities.
 Check online or ask at orientation.
+And if your student is already seeing a counselor or therapist, make sure to investigate options on or near campus for a seamless transition.

 Many health insurance companies, including Priority Health, offer a 24/7 behavioral health resource for members to address concerns ranging from stress to substance abuse.
 Not a Priority Health member?
 Check your insurance plan to see what’s available.